psolsfer/pyauxlib/CONTRIBUTING.md

     After updating the version number, it’s important to install the package again for local development.
 This is because the version number is often used in the package’s metadata, and installing the package ensures that this metadata is updated.

-    When you install a Python package for local development using Poetry, it’s installed in editable mode.
+    When you install a Python package for local development using uv, it’s installed in editable mode.
 This means that changes to the source code will be immediately available in your environment, without needing to reinstall the package.

-    Here’s how you can install the package for local development with Poetry:
+    Here’s how you can install the package for local development with uv:

     ```bash linenums="0"
-    poetry install
+    uv sync
     ```

     This command will install your package in editable mode, along with its dependencies.